-6 An Early/Tardy Search Heuristic
+6. An Early/Tardy search heuristic

-Property 1 tells us that, following the application of the pruning rules, the procurement costs of non-dominated bid combinations strictly decrease as release dates increase.
-Figure 4 plots the total procurement cost and tardiness cost of an order for different possible start times.
+Property 1 tells us that, following the application of the pruning rules, the procurement costs of nondominated bid combinations strictly decrease as release dates increase.
+Figure 3 plots the total procurement cost and tardiness cost of an order for different possible start times.
 While tardiness costs increase linearly for start times that miss the order's due date, procurement costs vary according to a decreasing step function.
-The circles in Figure 4 represent the order's non-dominated bid combinations.
-If the order starts at time t, its procurement cost is pc_i , namely, the procurement cost of the latest non-dominated bid combination $Bid Comb^i$ compatible with this start time.
-Its tardiness cost is equal to $tard \times max(0, t - dd - p)$, where tard is its marginal tardiness penalty, dd its due date and p its duration (or processing time).
+Specifically, the circles in Figure 3 represent the order's non-dominated bid combinations.
+For instance, if the order starts at time t, its procurement cost is $pc_i$ , namely, the procurement cost of the latest non-dominated bid combination Bid Combi compatible with this start time. tardiness cost is Its equal to $tard \times Max(0, t+du-dd)$ , where tard is its marginal tardiness penalty, dd its due date and du its duration (or processing time).
 The end result is an early/tardy scheduling problem with non-linear earliness costs.